fredgibbs/fredgibbs.github.io/courses/digital-history/schedule.md

 These are short, easy, and important, so you should read both.
 If you do a reading response for today, you should discuss both!
 - Sheila Brennan, [Public, First](http://dhdebates.gc.cuny.edu/debates/text/83), in _Debates in the Digital Humanities_ (2016).
 - Trevor Owens and Jesse Johnston, [Archivists as Peers in Digital Public History](https://osf.io/preprints/lissa/4hvtb/).
+- Review assignment steps for Thursday.

 ### Thursday (Apr 11)
 {% include alert.html class='danger' title='Campus History Test' text="
-Building off our testfiles checkpoint: for today, put a dummy Markdown file for your UNM space (with appropriate file name) in our [essays folder in our repository](https://github.com/unm-campus-histories/spaces/tree/master/docs/essays) and be sure you can get at least one image to show up that you've saved in our [images folder](https://github.com/unm-campus-histories/spaces/tree/master/docs/essays/images).
+- Building off our testfiles exercise: for today, put a sample Markdown file for your UNM space (with appropriate file name) in our [essays folder in our repository](https://github.com/unm-campus-histories/spaces/tree/master/docs/essays).
+- You don't have to have done any research---you can simply use the text from [my sample](https://raw.githubusercontent.com/unm-campus-histories/spaces/master/docs/essays/mesa-vista-hall.md).
+- Be sure you can get at least one image to show up that you've saved in our [images folder](https://github.com/unm-campus-histories/spaces/tree/master/docs/essays/images).
 Remember you add images by navigating to the the images folder and either dragging and dropping a single file, or click on 'choose your files' and select a bunch at once (much easier!).
-If you confused about code, USE THE SAMPLE!
+If you confused about code, take what you need from [THE CODE SAMPLES PAGE](https://unm-campus-histories.github.io/spaces/code)!
 "%}

-{% include alert.html class='warning' title='Campus History Test' text="
+{% include alert.html class='warning' title='Image problems?' text="
 If your images aren't showing up, there is 99% change you referencing the wrong filename or folder.
 - check the file extension (.jpg, .jpeg, .JPG, .png)
 - check capitalization (mesa-vista is NOT THE SAME as Mesa-Vista)